princesegzy01/nearest-store-location/README.md

 4. TsLint
 5. Google GeoLocation

-## Algorithm
+## Algorithm/Data Structure
 After getting a postal code from a given zip/address via google geolocation API, we need to get the closest zip number from our dataset.

-Firstly all compound zip code such as 64503-9458 inside our dataset are converted into 64503.3458 so that we can perfom mathematical operation on it.
+Firstly, all compound zip code such as *64503-9458* inside our dataset are converted into *64503.9458* so that it can easitly be sort and we can perfom comparison and logical operation on it.

+### Problem
 Searching for a closest store to a give zip leads me to linear search of the whole dataset array which is `O(n)`.
+This is a big problem and it is not going to scale as the list of store in the datasets keeps increasing.

+### Solution
 I solve this by sorting the converted dataset zipcodes, then perfom a binary search `O( log N)` which is faster compare to `O (n)`.